 - How cookies are used on our websites and the options available to reject these

-To improve your experience and make this site simpler to use, we sometimes place small data files on your computer or mobile device.
-These are known as cookies.
-Most big websites do this too.
+To improve your experience and make this website simpler to use, we sometimes place small amounts of information on your computer, mobile phone or device.
+These include small files known as cookies.

-The cookies used on this website can be grouped into four categories:
+The cookies used on this website can be grouped into the following categories:

 These categories and the individual cookies themselves are described in more detail by following the link below.